apache/arrow-site/committers.md

 expected to use their status and access to improve the Arrow project for the entire community.

-When considering to invite someone to be a committer, the PMC looks for contributors who are doing the work and exercising the judgment expected of a committer.
-After all, any contributor can already do all of the things a committer does except for merge a PR.
+When considering to invite someone to be a committer, the PMC looks for contributors who are doing the work and exercising the judgment expected of a committer already.
+After all, any contributor can do all of the things a committer does except for merge a PR.
 While there is no set list of requirements, nor a checklist that entitles one to commit privileges, typical behaviors include:

-* Consistent, significant, and sustained involvement in the Arrow community, typically on the order of 6 months or more.
+* Contributions beyond pull requests, such as reviewing other pull requests, fixing bugs and documentation, triaging issues, answering community questions, improving usability, reducing technical debt, helping with CI, verifying releases, debugging in strange environments, etc.

-* Help grow the size and health of the community with constructive and respectful interactions with the rest of the community.
-Maintain a professional and diplomatic approach and try to find consensus amongst other community members.
+* Consistent, significant, and sustained contributions in the Arrow community, typically on the order of 6 months or more.

-* Help maintain existing code, review pull requests, fix bugs and documentation, triage issues, answer community questions, improve usability, reduce technical debt, help with CI, verify releases, debug in strange environments, etc.
+* Assistance growing the size and health of the community via constructive and respectful interactions with the rest of the community.
+Maintaining a professional and diplomatic approach and try to find consensus amongst other community members.

 The mechanics of how the process works is [documented here].
 If you feel you should be offered committer privileges, but have not been,